FredPont/Data_Lister/README.md

 - Download the zip file from the "<>Code" green button and unzip it
 - or `git clone https://github.com/FredPont/Data_Lister.git`

+Start the software in a terminal (Linux/Mac) using the ./Linux_DataLister.bin command, Win_DataLister.exe (Windows) or double click on Win_DataLister.exe (Windows)

 ## Quick start
 ### CLI